jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 2A Successors
 (1) In this Act, unless the context otherwise requires, any reference to a person, however described or referred to (including applicant and consent holder), includes the successor of that person.
 (2) For the purposes of this Act, where the person is a body of persons which is unincorporate, the successor shall include a body of persons which is corporate and composed of substantially the same members.

+### 2B Rules that control fishing
+(1) In this Act, unless the context otherwise requires, a rule that controls fishing— (a) means a rule that directly controls fishing, for example, a rule that controls—
+    (i) the use of fishing gear or particular fishing methods; or (ii) the taking of fish, aquatic life, or seaweed; or (iii) areas where fishing may occur; but
+  (b) does not include a rule that affects fishing indirectly, for example,—
+    (i) a rule that restricts the release of noise, odours, or harmful substances; or (ii) a rule that relates to anchoring, navigation, or vessels.
+(2) In this section, fishing excludes any aquaculture activity.

 ### 3 Meaning of effect
 In this Act, unless the context otherwise requires, the term effect includes—regardless of the scale, intensity, duration, or frequency of the effect, and also includes—